timihendrix33/session-4-in-class/readme.md

   transition: font-size 0.7s linear, flex 0.7s linear;
 ```

-The panels will open before the words animate in.
+The panels need to open before the words animate in.

 ###JavaScript